Last Updated: April 2023

 Embedded Scripts.
 We use embedded scripts, which is code designed to collect information about how Users, Members and Visitors interact with a website, such as the website which linked them to our Site.

 Do Not Track Signals.
 Your browser or device may include a “Do Not Track” settings.
-Our Site may not monitor or respond to these Do Not Track signals, but we do not track your activities once you leave one of our Sites.
-You may disable certain tracking as discussed in this section (e.g., by disabling or opting-out of cookies).
+Our Site currently supports Global Privacy Controls.
+Furthermore, you may disable certain tracking as discussed in this section (e.g., by disabling or opting-out of cookies).

 Users, Visitors, and Members in the United States may opt out of many third-party ad networks.
 For example, you may go to the Digital Advertising Alliance (“DAA”) Consumer Choice Page for information about opting out of interest-based advertising and their choices regarding having information used by DAA companies.
 You may also go to the Network Advertising Initiative (“NAI”) Consumer Opt-Out Page for information about opting out of interest-based advertising and their choices regarding having information used by NAI members.